HossamBalaha/BE-544-Artificial-Intelligence-Techniques-in-Digital-Histopathology/README.md

 healthcare technology, this playlist offers valuable insights into the innovative applications of AI in digital histopathology.

+> If you encountered any issues or errors in the code or lectures, please feel free to let me know.
+I will be more than happy to fix them and update the repository accordingly.
+Your feedback is highly appreciated and will help me improve the quality of the content provided in this series.

 ## Full Playlist and Videos

 This series is your gateway to the fascinating world of applying AI techniques to digital histopathology.